Artalus/mypy-hook-venv/README.md

 anything about packages and their types used in your project's environment.
 You need the hook to either launch your venv-specific `mypy` executable, or to specify path to your `python` in your venv via `--python-executable` parameter.
-Neither of these workarounds are really portalbe between OSes and developers.
+Neither of these workarounds are really portable between OSes and developers.

 2. VS Code specifically runs git commands without any notion of virtualenvs at all.
 So even if you use `repo: local, entry: mypy` hook in your `.pre-commit-config.yaml`